Dreaming of dawn: the first light of a new beginning

 Dawn lasts only a very short time — a few minutes while the sky transitions from darkness to light.
 In those minutes something happens to the air, to color, to silence.
 Everything prepares.
 The birds begin first.
 Then — light.
 And the world that was just night becomes something else.

-Dawn is the most precise image of a new beginning.
+Dawn speaks of a new beginning more precisely than almost any other image.
 Not because the end was bad.
 But because the night has completed its work — and now comes the light.
 A continuation, not a replacement.
 A cycle that proceeds as inevitably as breathing.

 Every person knows this feeling — waking at dawn and sensing something special.
-As though in this moment the day is still clean.
+As though the day is still clean.
 Not yet filled with anxieties and tasks.
-Still — possibility.
-And perhaps, reading these lines, you are already recalling a moment of dawn that stayed with you.
+In all cultures, dawn was considered a sacred time: of prayers, of first rituals, of quiet promises.
+It may happen that at this very minute one such dawn already rises before your eyes — the one that once stayed within you.
 Allow this image to speak.

 Darkness.
 Then — a sliver of pink at the horizon.
 Then — more.
 The sky changes slowly, but unstoppably.
 You observe.
 In the body — something quiet and solemn at the same time.